About This Oatmeal Breakfast Casserole

-This Apple Pie Oatmeal Breakfast Bake is vegan and gluten free and works for breakfast, brunch or dessert (yes dessert!).
-Before I get into the how-to, a little random reflection.
+This Oatmeal Breakfast Casserole is vegan and gluten-free and works for breakfast, brunch, or dessert (yes dessert!).

-I originally came up with a version of this Apple Pie Oatmeal Breakfast Bake for a brunch potluck, then I made it again and again and again.
+I originally came up with a version of this Oatmeal Breakfast Casserole for a brunch potluck.
+Then I made it again and again and again.
 Now I make it on the weekend, divide into portions and breakfast is ready to go for the rest of the week.

 An update for Canadians on some gluten free labelling: